libbyh/libbyh.github.io/index.md

 # About Me

 I study politicians, non-profit organizations, and television fans to understand how people use social media to organize, discuss, and enact social change.
-My work has been funded by the National Science Foundation (NSF), the Nayar Prize, Amazon, DiscoverText, and Illinois Institute of Technology.
+My work has been funded by the National Science Foundation, the [Nayar Prize](https://web.iit.edu/nayar-prize/finalists/teams/cyberbullying-early-warning-and-response-system), [Mozilla](https://blog.mozilla.org/blog/2018/07/11/mozilla-funds-top-research-projects/), Amazon, DiscoverText, and Illinois Institute of Technology.

-Social media has some very real toxicity challenges, like harassment and cyberbullying, that diminish its utility for collective efforts, so I [work on curbing those](https://web.iit.edu/nayar-prize/finalists/teams/cyberbullying-early-warning-and-response-system) too.
+Social media has some very real toxicity challenges, like harassment and cyberbullying, that diminish its utility for collective and democratic efforts, so I work on curbing those too ([Mozilla Grant](https://blog.mozilla.org/blog/2018/07/11/mozilla-funds-top-research-projects/), [Nayar Prize](https://web.iit.edu/nayar-prize/finalists/teams/cyberbullying-early-warning-and-response-system)).

 I have a few titles at the [University of Michigan](http://www.umich.edu):